 Magic Missile continues to be incredibly powerful for Evocation Wizards into the late game, due to Empowered Evocation’s ability to grant each dart bonus damage equal to the caster’s Intelligence modifier.

 Even if you’re not an Evocation Wizard, Magic Missile’s ability to force multiple Consitution checks against enemy spellcasters who are concentrating is incredibly useful.
-Not to mention that the decent spread damage for low health enemies keeps it relevant into the late game.
+Not to mention that the decent spread damage for low-health enemies keeps it relevant into the late game.

 Magic Missile 5e DM Tips

 There’s only one tip for DMs regarding Magic Missile: the player only rolls one d4, regardless of the spell slot level being expended.
-If you’ve misplayed Magic Missile in the past, it isn’t a big deal — the average damage works out to the same; it just becomes more consistent.
+If you’ve misplayed Magic Missile in the past, it isn’t a big deal — the average damage works out to be the same; it just becomes more consistent.

 Simple Magic Missile Spell Text